What Does Trauma Look or Feel Like?

 • Do you struggle to trust yourself—or even know what you want?

 If any of this sounds familiar, you’re not broken—and you’re not alone.
-These are often signs of complex trauma.
+These are often signs of trauma or even complex trauma.

 What Is Complex Trauma?